- November 15, 2014 - February 15, 2015 - Individual enrollment period

 ►Acceptance.
 An employee has a choice to accept or decline your coverage once it is offered.
 If an employee declines your offer, they can buy coverage in the individual Marketplace.
 If the coverage offered met the minimum value and was affordable, the employee that declines may not qualify to save money on monthly premiums or out-of-pockets costs on their individual Marketplace plan (See SHOP guidelines).
 If your employee declines your offer, you are under no obligation to pay a portion of their monthly premiums.
 However, strategically it may be beneficial to your business to do so.
 Again, work with your accountant and have a budget.

 Non-profit health insurance cooperatives, called Consumer Operated and Oriented Plans (CO-OPS) are authorized under Section 1322 of the ACA law.
 They are an alterative to the individual and small business exchanges operated by state and federal governments.
 The CO-OPs are formed as nonprofits and controlled by and operated on behalf of their members.
 There are 24 CO-OPs authorized across the United States.
-CoOportunity Health, based out of Des Moines, Iowa is authorized for Nebraska and Iowa and will open for business on October 1, 2013.
-CoOportunity Health provides services for:
+CoOportunity Health, based out of Des Moines, Iowa is authorized for Nebraska and Iowa.
+NOTE: On December 23, 2014, the Iowa Insurance Commissioner placed CoOpertunity into "rehabilitation" status.
+Although the company is still in operation, the Nebraska Department of Insurance is advising current CoOpertunity policy holders to consider seeking other health insurance coverage prior to the close of the open enrollment period, February 15, 2015.
+For latest information on CoOpertunity's status, visit the Nebraska Department of Insurance website.

 The objective of the CO-OPs is to create a new competitor to help drive down local consumer costs.
 Profits made by the CO-OP must be used to lower premiums, improve benefits or sustain programs that with enhance the quality of health care to its members.
 There are concerns about the long-term viability of the CO-OPs since they are designed for the higher-risk individual and small business markets.